enel-gdh-educational/katacoda-scenarios/step1.md

 It may require few time to be completed.
 This script is just a collection of instruction reported [here](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/).
+To show the content use for instance `cat installer.sh`.

-At the end of the installation you should be able to open the command line interface.
+At the end of the installation you should be able to open the command line interface (cli).
-In the command line just type
+In the terminal just type
 `mongo` to launch the console.

 To show what is contained in the environment